TXRA0/ScreepsAI/README.md

 - Develop a room manager for dynamic creep selection and spawn request management
 - Refactor the `utilities` module for smarter, more advanced logic
 - Implement a spawn queue with dynamic creep body generation
-- Cache expensive calls in room memory (currently 11 creeps in 1 room use only 4 CPU!)
 - Enhance tower behavior and overall defense mechanisms
-- Add logic for Links, market trading, and basic lab automation

 ---